kavitha-35/Banana-Leaf-Disease-Detection/README.md

 - Panama
 - Yellow Sigatoka

-The images are organized into separate folders for each class under `Train` and `Test` directories, making it suitable for direct use with TensorFlow's `flow_from_directory` method.

 The dataset is used to train and evaluate a Convolutional Neural Network for automatic banana leaf disease classification.
 -----------------------------------------------------------
 2. MODEL OVERVIEW